luciano-s/ML_Stanford/README.md

 # ML_Stanford
-This my code for the Coursera course Machine Learning by Andrew Ng.
+This is my code for the Coursera course Machine Learning by Andrew Ng.